AbdelrahmanAmr3/earthstat/docs/usage/xES_usage.md

 ### Step 4: Define the Shapefile Path

-Provide the file path to your shapefile if you're using one:
+Provide the file path to your shapefile:

 ```python
 shapefile_file_path = 'EU/admin_3.shp'